josherfey/EmailPrioritizationClassifier/README.md

 Included is a streamlet UI to test new email strings or bulk evaluate emails.
 Notebook training and evaluating model can be found in notebook folder (prioritize_emails.ipynb)

+## Improving Performance with Active Learning
+To improve model, active learning can be used to hand label data that the model is most uncertain about.
+My hand labeling the model, we are able to train the model to new and real datasets.

+This active learning is demonstrated in the notebook (prioritize_email.ipynb)

+### Active Learning Workflow
+1. Upload unlabeld data to active learning feature in streamlet
+2. Hand label the most uncertain cases
+3. Download the csv data of hand labeled data
+4. Retrain the model using the hand labeled data
+5. Publish the trained model to streamlet app

 #### Single email prediciton
 <img width="872" height="870" alt="Screenshot 2025-10-23 at 4 43 54 PM" src="https://github.com/user-attachments/assets/cd3a0445-c88d-4f03-a7a3-11103537f70f" />